chr1sx/Discogs-Edit-Helper/README.md

 ## Features

 - **🕛 Duration Extraction** - Extracts and assigns track durations (e.g., “3:45”) to duration fields
+- **🔠 Capitalize Titles** - Capitalizes the first letter of each word in titles
-- **👤 Artist Extraction** - Extracts and assigns track artists from the “Artist - Title” format
+- **👤 Main Artist Extraction** - Extracts and assigns track artists from the “Artist - Title” format
-- **👥 Feat.
-Artist Extraction** - Extracts and assigns featuring artists (e.g., “featuring”, “feat.”, etc.) to credits
+- **👥 Feat Artist Extraction** - Extracts and assigns featuring artists (e.g., “featuring”, “feat.”, etc.) to credits
-- **🎶 Remixer Extraction** - Extracts and assigns remixers (e.g., “remix”, “rmx by”, etc.) to credits
+- **🎶 Remixer Extraction** - Extracts and assigns remixers (e.g., “remix”, “rmx”, etc.) to credits
-- **↩️ Undo Support** - Revert any extraction action with a single click
+- **↩️ Undo Support** - Revert any action with a single click
 - **🌓 Dark/Light Theme** - Toggle between dark and light themes

 ---